sfigg/commercialization-public/customize/desktop/customize-power-slider.md

 * **Best Performance**: Favors performance over power and is targeted at users who want to tradeoff power for performance and responsiveness.
 Available on both AC and DC.

 > [!Note]
-> [Game mode](https://msdn.microsoft.com/en-us/library/windows/desktop/mt808808(v=vs.85).aspx) operates independently of the Windows performance/power slider, and can be engaged in any slider mode.
+> [Game mode](https://msdn.microsoft.com/en-us/library/windows/desktop/mt808808(v=vs.85).aspx) operates independently of the Windows performance power slider, and can be engaged in any slider mode.

 ### To set the default slider mode